-At the direction the University's Chief Financial Officer will notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.
-This will also be coordinated between Campus Safety and the Director of Public Relations and Communication.
+If deemed necessary, the University's Chief of Staff will notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.
+This will also be coordinated between Campus Safety and the Associate Vice President of University Engagement.

-The University tests its emergency response and evacuation procedures at least once a year.
+The University periodically tests its emergency response and evacuation procedures.
 The tests may be announced or unannounced.
-Also, at various times the Emergency Management Team will meet to train and test and evaluate the University's emergency response plan.
-In addition, annual active shooter scenarios will be conducted with Parkville Police Department to include lockdown procedures.
+Also, at various times, the Emergency Management Team will meet to train and test and evaluate the University's emergency response plan.
+In addition, periodic active shooter scenarios will be conducted with Parkville Police Department to include lockdown procedures.